William Randolph: Early years

 Richard and Elizabeth moved to Warwickshire before the birth of their first child in Moreton Morrell in 1647.
-They lived within the "heart of Parliamentarian Warwickshire" throughout the end of the English Civil Wars.
-His family were among the Cavaliers who supported the king.
+They lived within the "heart of Parliamentarian Warwickshire" through the end of the English Civil Wars.
+His family was among the Cavaliers who supported the king.
 In 1657, the last of their children was born in Moreton Morrell.
 The same year, Elizabeth's father was buried there.
-Then, the family moved to Dublin.
+The family subsequently moved to Dublin.
 His mother died there around 1669 and his father about two years later.

-William's uncle, Henry Randolph (1623–1673), traveled to England and Ireland from Virginia in 1669, and sponsored William to emigrate to Colonial Virginia.
-He arrived without money and an axe.
-He arrived in an area replete with others whose families had also supported the king during the Civil War.
+William's uncle, Henry Randolph (1623–1673), traveled to England and Ireland from Virginia in 1669 and sponsored William to emigrate to colonial Virginia.
+William arrived with only an axe and without money, in an area replete with others whose families had also supported the king during the Civil War.
 His family had long been members of the court.
-William Randolph was in the colony by 12 February 1672 when he appears in the record as witness to a land transaction.
+William Randolph was in the colony by 12 February 1672, when he appears in the record as witness to a land transaction.

 These were men who had fought on the royal side in the Civil War in England and now sought refuge in Virginia.
 They were known as 'Cavaliers,’ and they gave Virginia a social atmosphere it never subsequently lost.